-For the few motorbike fans that I have (and I do understand if you are not one of them) here is the bike that I used to ride out to that weird accident, my 1960 triumph T100A, photographed back in the day when I still lived with my parents.
+For the few motorbike fans that I have (and I do understand if you are not one of them) here is my 1960 triumph T100A, photographed back in the day when I still lived with my parents.

 The other bike, the red one, is the police bike I usually rode.
 Ten years ago, in a moment of madness, I found it and bought it, stripped it right down to its parts and rebuilt it, bit by bit.
 Having done all that, I am thinking of selling it.
 I just don’t have the room for it.
 Sad but true!

 I’m ashamed to say that what with other committments I have been neglecting the old police bike.
 I have reached a stalemate with the numberplates.
 The bike in its original form had a front numberplate (I have photos of the bike from the 1960s) that was hand-lettered.
 As I am spending umpteen hundred pounds restoring this bike I don’t want modern, stick-on numbers.
 Until I get the front numberplate done I can’t fit it to the front mudguard, and until I fit it to the front mudguard I can’t underseal that mudguard, nor can I fit the front wheel or connect the front brake.